 - Piñatex, a Natural Vegan Leather-alternative Created from Pineapple Leaves: Piñatex products could one day utilize the 13 million tons of waste created annually in pineapple production while providing a natural replacement for both animal-sourced leather and petroleum-based synthetic vegan substitutes.

 What do you consider the most important new trend for fashion?

 Looking Forward in Fashion

 At the same time, your clothing summons an ambulance, reporting your identity, medical history, nature of your emergency, current condition, and your exact GPS location.
 A patch on your thigh injects you with an emergency dose of epinephrine to treat for anaphylaxis.
 Your clothing informs the team of paramedics on the way that you received this injection.
-Upon their arrival, your clothing uplinks with their equipment for the monitoring of your vitals on route to the hospital.
+When they arrive, your clothing wirelessly uplinks with their equipment, allowing the EMTs to monitor your vitals on route to the hospital.

-While this scenario might seem far-fetched, like something out of a futuristic movie, all the technology needed to make it happen already exists.
+While this scenario might seem far-fetched, like something from a futuristic movie, all the technology needed to make it happen already exists.
 It takes time to incorporate our current capabilities into working prototypes, and even longer to make them available to the public.
-One day soon, the above event might seem as expected, if not as commonplace, as watching someone purchase lunch with an iPhone, which a few of years would have seemed like science fiction as well.
+One day soon, the above event might seem as expected, if not as commonplace, as watching someone purchase lunch with an iPhone, which a few years ago would have seemed like science fiction as well.